enginebai/MovieHunt/README.md

 <h1 align="center">MovieHunt</h1>

 <p align="center">
 MovieHunt is a sample Android project using <a href="https://www.themoviedb.org/">The Movie DB</a> API based on MVVM architecture.
-It showcases the app development with well-designed architecture and up-to-date Android tech stacks.
+It showcases the latest Android tech stacks with well-designed architecture and best practices.

+> The new v2 re-design is available. 🎉 Check it out now!

 ![MovieHunt](./art/MovieHunt.png)